In this article we explore 7 technology trends that may have a significant impact to your business that you need to be aware of.

 So be very careful with your strategy for Google.
 Be very careful who you employ to help you move up the ranking in Google.
-They need to be strong in SEO and Social, have a great reputation and have very strong relationships with a relevant audience.
+They need to be strong in SEO, technology and social media, and have a great reputation and a strong relationships with a relevant audience.

 There was a British Sitcom called ‘Only Fools and Horses’ and the main character was a very dodgy dealer.
 These are the type of people to avoid in the SEO Industry.

 Action: If you want to understand more about SEO read the Advanced Guide to SEO produced by Neil Patel and Brian Dean.